ShreyanshiJaiswal/Guesstimate_Journey/Guesstimate_Que_12/Readme.md

 # Guesstimate 12: How Many Golf Balls / Footballs Fit in a Boeing 747?

-## Question

-How many golf balls and footballs can fit inside one Boeing 747?

 ## Clarifying Questions

 1. Are we considering one Boeing 747 or multiple aircraft?